mightyguava/ecsq/README.md

-# ECS CLI
+# ECS Query CLI

-The `ecs` CLI tool provides a set of simple commands to query ECS for information.
+The `ecsq` CLI tool provides a set of simple commands to query ECS for information.
 It presents the data in compact, tabular format in most cases, with links to the AWS console where useful.

-Other than querying, it has a command to dump environment variables in formats useful for local development.
+Other than querying, it has a command to fetch and dump environment variables in shell and Docker compatible formats for local development.

 ## Overview

-The `ecs` tool can query AWS ECS by cluster, service, or task.
+The `ecsq` tool can query AWS ECS by cluster, service, or task.
 The `--help` option shows the commands.

 ```
-> ecs
+> ecsq
-usage: ecs [<flags>] <command> [<args> ...]
+usage: ecsq [<flags>] <command> [<args> ...]

 A friendly ECS CLI